 Cormorant harassment activities concluded in 2005 and analysis is being performed to determine what effect was observed as a result.
 Ultrasonic telemetry data collected during the harassment period is used to determine success of the project.
 Preliminary results suggest that emigrating smolts pass through the fresh water with a high rate of success.
 However, once fish enter the estuary, mortality increases, specifically during daylight hours.
-Detailed analysis and development of peer-reviewed manuscript is ongoing and expect to be completed in 2010.
+Manuscript was submitted for publication and if accepted will be available online by summer/fall of 2011.

-Party or relevant jurisdiction United States of America Title of project SALSEA Greenland Objective of research project To advance understanding of the ecology of the Atlantic salmon West Greenland stock complex and to gain an insight into the factors resulting in recent significant increases in marine mortality across the North Atlantic.
+Project No. U9 Status: Ongoing Party or relevant jurisdiction United States of America Title of project SALSEA Greenland Objective of research project To advance understanding of the ecology of the Atlantic salmon West Greenland stock complex and to gain an insight into the factors resulting in recent significant increases in marine mortality across the North Atlantic.
 Brief description of research project SALSEA Greenland involves purchasing fresh whole Atlantic salmon from individual fishers and performing an Enhanced Sampling Program on these fish in addition to the Baseline Sampling Program referenced in project D1 "West Greenland Salmon Fishery Sampling Programme".
 The enhanced sampling protocols are similar to the sampling protocols followed for SALSEA North America and SALSEA-Merge and will allow the results from these three marine sampling programs to be combined and analyzed across temporal and spatial scales.
-Dates during which research will take place Sampling is expected to occur during the fishing season, August - October 2009 and 2010, and sample processing and analysis is expected to continue through 2012.
+Dates during which research will take place Sampling is expected to occur during the fishing season, August - October 2009-2011, and sample processing and analysis is expected to continue through 2013.
 Area in which research will take place Sisimiut, Nuuk and Qaqortoq, Greenland Estimated number and weight of salmon to be retained Maximum of 900 1SW non-maturing (primarily) adults annually Resources Estimated cost of the research project Many of the sample collection costs are accounted for in project D1.
-Only costs additional to those are provided here: Approximately \$147,000 (USD) or £98,000 (GBP) - all public funding over three years, i.e. £33,000 per annum Number of participating scientists 2 additional personnel above and beyond those identified in projec D1 actively worked on this project in 2009 Name and e-mail address of coordinating scientist in charge of project Tim Sheehan Tim.Sheehan@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Standard sampling and laboratory equipment Details of any collaborating Collaborative project with investigators from US (T. Sheehan) Canada (G. Chaput and D. Reddin) and scientists from SALSEA of SALSEA Greenland.
-In addition to the Baseline sampling (outlined in project D1), the full suite of Enhanced Sampling samples were also collected from these fish.
-The Enhanced Samples will be used to evaluate a wide variety of topics such as age and growth, diet, origin, lipid analysis, stable isotope analysis, parasites, diseases, sea age at maturity as well as genetic relations and SLICER resistance in sea lice.
-Samples collected in 2009 are either in the auditing or initial processing/analysis phase.
-The 2009 sampling effort was largely successful and the data collected will provide novel insights into the health and status of the West Greenland Stock complex.
+Only costs additional to those are provided here: Approximately $147,000$ (USD) or £98,000 (GBP) - all public funding over three years, i.e. £33,000 per annum Number of participating scientists 1 additional personnel above and beyond those identified in project D1 actively worked on this project in 2010.
+Name and e-mail address Tim Sheehan of coordinating scientist in charge of project Tim.Sheehan@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Details of any collaborating countries Collaborative project with investigators from US (T. Sheehan), Canada (G. Chaput and D. Reddin) and scientists from SALSEA- Merge.
+The work is coordinated via NASCO and is reported to ICES (Working Group on North Atlantic Salmon).

+In 2010, a total of 358 fresh whole fish were purchased directly from individual fishermen in support of SALSEA Greenland.
+In addition to the Baseline sampling (outlined in project D1), the full suite of Enhanced Sampling samples was also collected from these fish.
+The Enhanced Samples will be used to evaluate a wide variety of topics such as age and growth, diet, origin, lipid analysis, stable isotope analysis, parasites, diseases, sea age at maturity as well as genetic relations and SLICE® resistance in sea lice.
+Samples collected in 2009-2010 are either in the auditing or initial processing/analysis phase.
+The 2010 sampling effort was largely successful and the data collected will provide novel insights into the health and status of the West Greenland Stock complex.
 These data will be valuable in furthering our understanding of marine phase salmon once they are combined with the data collected under the SALSEA North America and SALSEA-Merge programs.